vitejs/vite/docs/guide/api-environment.md

 :::info
 In the v5.1 Runtime API, there were `executeUrl` and `executeEntryPoint` methods - they are now merged into a single `import` method.
 If you want to opt-out of the HMR support, create a runner with `hmr: false` flag.
 :::

-The default SSR Node module runner is exposed on `environment.ssr` during dev.
-You can guard any runnable environment with a `isRunnableDevEnvironment` function.

 Given a Vite server configured in middleware mode as described by the [SSR setup guide](/guide/ssr#setting-up-the-dev-server), let's implement the SSR middleware using the environment API.
 Error handling is omitted.